 The com is king.
 It’s good to be the com.

-I’ve owned these three names continuously since 2002.
-That’s 17 years.
+I’ve owned this name continuously since 2002.
+That’s 19 years.
 Google thinks highly of that and ups your score.
 A lot.

 How much is a domain name worth?